beyarkay/masters-thesis/02_background.md

     \sigma(x) = \frac{1}{1 + e^{-x}}
 $$

-The sigmoid activation function can easily be differentiated, a property which will become useful when discussing backpropogation in subsection
+The sigmoid activation function can easily be differentiated, a property that will become useful when discussing backpropogation in subsection
 \ref{backpropogation}.